Cache-aided Interference Management Using Hypercube Combinatorial Cache Designs: Introduction

-The concept of coded caching was also extended to the wireless channels with the consideration of superpositions (e.g., interference) of the transmitted signals \cite{maddahali2015interference,Naderializadeh2017interference,Hachem2018interference,Sengupta2017fog,shariatpanahi2017physical}.
-In \cite{maddahali2015interference}, the authors considered a three-user interference channel where only transmitters are equipped with cache memories (no cache memories at the receivers) and showed that by a specific cache prefetching strategy, an efficient delivery scheme can be designed by exploiting the gains based on interference cancellation and interference alignment.
-Later, the study was extended to case where both transmitters and receivers are equipped with caches.
+The concept of coded caching was also extended to the wireless channels with the consideration of superpositions (e.g., interference) of transmitted signals \cite{maddahali2015interference,bidokhti2017gaussian,Naderializadeh2017interference, Hachem2018interference,Sengupta2017fog,shariatpanahi2017physical}.
+In \cite{maddahali2015interference}, the authors considered a three-user interference channel where only transmitters are equipped with cache memories (no cache memories at the receivers) and showed that via a specific cache prefetching strategy, an efficient delivery scheme can be designed by exploiting the gains based on interference cancellation and interference alignment. {In \cite{bidokhti2017gaussian}, the additive Gaussian channel in a broadcast setting with cache-aided receivers was studied.} Later, the study was extended to the case where both transmitters and receivers are equipped with cache.
 Moreover, cache-aided fog radio access network was also investigated in \cite{Sengupta2017fog}.

 As shown in above works, the remarkable multiplicative gain of coded caching in terms of network aggregate memory has been established in the asymptotic regime when the number of packets per file $F$ scales to infinity.
 It has been shown that in most of the cases, to achieve the desired caching gain, $F$ has to increase exponentially as a function of the number of nodes in the network.
 The finite length analysis of coded caching of shared link network was initiated in \cite{Shanmugam2016}, and was later characterized via combinatorial designs \cite{Shanmugam2017rs1}.
-The finite length analysis of coded caching in other network topologies other than shared link and MIMO broadcast channel is very limited.
-In \cite{woolsey2017towards}, we considered a D2D caching networks over noiseless broadcast channel model and introduced a combinatorial design called {\em hypercube}, and the corresponding placement and coded delivery schemes with substantially lower subpacketization levels while still achieving order optimal throughput.
-According to our knowledge, there has been no work considering the finite length analysis of coded caching in wireless interference networks.
+The finite length analysis of coded caching in other network topologies other than shared link and MIMO broadcast channel is very limited. {In \cite{lampiris2018adding}, the authors considered a MISO broadcast channel with $L$ transmitting antennas and showed that reduced subpacketization can be achieved}.
+In addition, they extended the achievable scheme to the cache-aided interference networks.
+In \cite{woolsey2017towards}, we considered a D2D caching network over noiseless broadcast channel model and introduced a combinatorial design called {\em hypercube}, and the corresponding placement and coded delivery schemes with a substantially lower subpacketization level while still achieving order optimal throughput.